discrimination header

 Check-in with your coworker

 It can be difficult to know how to check in with a victim of discrimination.
-As Liv experienced, feeling the support of colleagues can go a long way in repairing the emotional damage of experiencing discrimination.
+As the intro case study reflects, feeling the support of colleagues can go a long way in repairing the emotional damage of experiencing discrimination.
 Here's a simple strategy for checking in with a colleague:

 Acts of discrimination can have a profound affect.
-University resources including the Resiliency Center, the Employee Assistance Program, and the Office of Equal Opportunity should be offered for additional support.
+University resources including the Employee Assistance Program and the Office of Equal Opportunity should be offered for additional support.

-Liv, Lejla, and the D60 staff responded ideally to a bigoted situation by reporting it to department leadership, addressing the behavior with the patient and attending to victim.
-Liv shared “They all comforted me and let me know that it was going to be okay.
+The D60 leader and staff responded ideally to a bigoted situation by reporting it to department leadership, addressing the behavior with the patient and attending to victim.
+The HCA shared “They all comforted me and let me know that it was going to be okay.
 They let me know they were going to do something about it.”

 Just as patients are entitled to discrimination-free care, so, too, are employees entitled to a discrimination-free workplace.
 Promptly and firmly addressing discriminatory behaviors by patients is a demonstration of core University of Utah Health values of diversity, responsivity, compassion, and trust.